General Assembly 2017

-Each year HM the Queen appoints a Lord High Commissioner as her personal representative to the General Assembly, unless she attends herself.
-This year, she has appointed Princess Anne, who previously performed the role in 1996.
+Each year HM The Queen appoints a Lord High Commissioner as her representative to the General Assembly, unless she attends in person.
+This year, Her Majesty has appointed HRH The Princess Royal, who previously performed the role in 1996.

-Princess Anne will observe the proceedings and report back to Her Majesty what has been debated at the Assembly.
+The Princess Royal will observe the proceedings and report back to Her Majesty what has been debated at the Assembly.

 The Princess Royal's first official duty will be to take part in the Ceremony of the Keys, held at the Palace of Holyroodhouse the day before the General Assembly convenes -- which this year is Friday, 19 May.
 The colourful tradition marks the handing over of the keys of the City of Edinburgh by the Lord Provost to the Lord High Commissioner to the General Assembly.

 The Princess Royal will also take part in the ceremonial procession at the Opening Session of the General Assembly and will attend the Heart and Soul festival in Princes St Gardens on Sunday, 21 May, as well as undertaking visits elsewhere in Scotland.